Environmental and social practices

 - For manufacturing businesses, recycled or harvested rainwater can be used for cooling or landscaping activities.

 - Employ efficient packaging solutions, maximising the use of recycled or repurposed materials where possible

 - Adhere to legal waste management practices, maximise recycling and use of recycled materials

 - Reduce reliance on paper with digital records and processes.

 End-of-Life (EoL) strategy

 - Stipulate the process for recycling or disposal of products once they’ve reached the end of their usable life.
 In some industries, legislative factors such as the WEEE (Waste Electronic and Electrical Equipment) play a part.
-In other sectors, it’s a relatively new consideration for designers and engineers at product design phase.
+In other sectors, it’s a relatively new consideration for designers and engineers at the product design phase

 - Options to consider are remanufacturing, repurposing, reuse, repair, recycling, composting, incineration or landfill.

 - Minimise carbon emissions through greener working practices, closely related to the energy efficiency points above